Forum Replies Created

 • City:

-The number of members are up by 19 as compared to last week.
-The week saw everyone collectively ride significantly more, with number of rides, total distance, elevation gained and time spent on the saddle is up.
+The number of members are up by 15 as compared to last week.
+The week saw everyone collectively ride significantly more with total distance, elevation gained and time spent on the saddle were all up.

-There were 5 riders who rode more than 1000 km in the week and 10 who rode more than 100 a day!
+There were 4 who rode more than 100 a day!

-3 who averaged above 30 kmph for the week.
-7 who climbed more than 4000 metres… Incredible riding by everyone.
+12 averaged above 30 kmph for the week.
+6 climbed more than 4000 metres… Incredible riding by everyone.

 Kudos to all the riders who have been working hard on their saddles…